 For example, a user may join a community and at the instant they join, a bot will DM them with information about a particular partnership.
-This is regarded as spammy and is disliked by most on Discord, but is not against the Terms of Service.
-We do recommend against utilizing this form of partnership because it can be a hindrance in cultivating trust in new members and a healthy partnership program.
-This form of advertising is useful for large and ever-growing community networks, so an option to consider could be to allow users to opt-in to a bot who can share news of similar communities in DMs as opposed to forcing it onto everyone.
-Otherwise, we recommend that it is better to keep news of partnerships and advertisements in announcement based channels in your server and not in DMs.
+This is regarded as spammy and is disliked by most on Discord, and it may be against the Terms of Service since it can be investigated as a form of spam, platform abuse, or general inauthentic behavior that undermines the way Discord was intended to be used.
+For this reason, we recommend not utilizing this form of partnership because it can be a hindrance in cultivating trust in new members and a healthy partnership program.
+This form of promotion is useful for large and ever-growing community networks, so an option to consider could be to allow users to opt-in to a bot who can share news of similar communities in DMs as opposed to forcing it onto everyone.
+Otherwise, we recommend that it is better to keep news of partnerships in announcement based channels in your server and not in DMs.

 Sometimes partnerships can turn sour.
 This can include not seeing many users join from the partnered community, the partnered community no longer upholding similar standards to what you hold your own community to, or toxic users joining from a partnered community.
 It is important to consider all of these things before starting a partnership and keeping them in mind as your partnership continues.

 So, what happens if you don’t see many users joining from a partnered community?
 There are a few ways to gauge how many people are joining from the community.